mimilazarova/DD2424-covid-xray-project/README.md

 CNN_COVID19.ipynb - in this notebook one can see the architecture of the final model, as well as some of the experiments we tried in order to increase the accuracy of the model.

-Grad_CAM.ipynb - here is the code for the explaynability method Grad-CAM.
+Grad_CAM.ipynb - here is the code for the explainability method Grad-CAM.

 SHAP_LIME.ipynb - here is the code for thr explainability methods SHAP and LIME.